Hershey’s Chocolate Cake

 We all know Hershey’s is known for chocolate.

-So, it shouldn’t be too surprising that they put their minds to work on what might be one of the best chocolate cakes out there.
+So, it shouldn’t be too surprising that they put their minds to work on what might be one of the best chocolate cakes.

 You can find this Hershey’s chocolate cake recipe right on their cocoa powder box.
 Odds are good that you have it in your cupboard somewhere.